ediabal/starter-kit/readme.md

 When creating new component tags, we recommend _not_ using `stencil` in the component name (ex: `<stencil-datepicker>`).
 This is because the generated component has little to nothing to do with Stencil; it's just a web component!

 Instead, use a prefix that fits your company or any name for a group of related components.
 For example, all of the Ionic generated web components use the prefix `ion`.

-## Using this component

-There are three strategies we recommend for using web components built with Stencil.

-The first step for all three of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).

-### Script tag

-- Put a script tag similar to this `<script src='https://unpkg.com/my-component@0.0.1/dist/mycomponent.js'></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc

-### Node Modules

-- Run `yarn add my-component`
-- Put a script tag similar to this `<script src='node_modules/my-component/dist/mycomponent.js'></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc

-### In a stencil-starter app

-- Run `yarn add my-component`
-- Add an import to the npm packages `import my-component;`
-- Then you can use the element anywhere in your template, JSX, html etc